-There is nothing worse than all your nice clean washing ending up on the floor, when your washing line breaks.
+There is nothing worse than all your nice clean washing ending up on the floor, when your clothesline breaks.
 Time and time again I’ve installed an ‘off the shelf washing line’, only to have it break a year or two later.
 You purchase a thicker stronger washing line, it may last a little longer, but it still breaks…

 Things to consider: